meeo11/on7xelte/README.md

 Flash the ROM File.
 Restart to System.

 # It's archived ROMs.
-Builded by me.
+NOT Builded by me.
 That means, I don't update ROMs.
 I'm not responsible for dead SD cards, dead USBs, dead cables.